-This year, the enrollment of 20 is more in line with the current Round Valley High School enrollment of 116.
+This year, the Yolla Bolly Continuation High enrollment is 21 while Round Valley High School has an enrollment of 101 students.

 School Mission Statement

 All students leave our schools reading proficiently, literate in technology and committed to lifelong learning.
 We strive to provide a drug-free, safe learning environment.
 We strive to create ownership and to instill pride in our schools, among our students, our staff and our community.